2010–11 Pittsburgh Panthers men's basketball team

 The 2010–11 Pittsburgh Panthers men's basketball team represented the University of Pittsburgh in the 2010–11 NCAA Division I men's basketball season.
 They were led by eighth-year head coach Jamie Dixon, in his twelfth total year at the university.
-The team played its home games in the Petersen Events Center in Pittsburgh, Pennsylvania and are members of the Big East Conference.
+The team played its home games in the Petersen Events Center in Pittsburgh, Pennsylvania and were members of the Big East Conference.
 They finished the season 28–6, 15–3 in Big East play to capture the regular season conference championship.
 As the 1 seed in the 2011 Big East men's basketball tournament, they were upset by 9 seed Connecticut in their first tournament game.
-They received an at-large bid in the 2011 NCAA Division I men's basketball tournament as the 1 seed in the southeast region.
+They received an at-large bid to the 2011 NCAA Division I men's basketball tournament as the 1 seed in the southeast region.
 They defeated 16 seed UNC Asheville in the first round before being upset by 8 seed Butler in the second round.

 Outlook

 The Pittsburgh Panthers finished the 2009 season 25-9, 13-5 in Big East play and lost in the quarterfinals of the 2010 Big East men's basketball tournament.
 They received an at-large bid to the 2010 NCAA Division I men's basketball tournament, earning a 3 seed in the West Region.
 They defeated 14 seed Oakland in the first round before being upset by 6 seed and AP No. 25 Xavier in the second round.
-Finishing at No. 20 in the final Coaches' Poll, Pitt returned four starters and the bulk of their reserves including 86% of its scoring and 88% of its rebounding.
-Pitt has been ranked in the 2010-11 preseason among the top ten teams in the nation, and among the favorites to win the Big East Conference, by multiple national publications.
+Finishing at No. 20 in the final Coaches' Poll, Pitt returned four starters and the bulk of their reserves, including 86% of its scoring and 88% of its rebounding.
+Pitt was ranked in the 2010-11 preseason among the top ten teams in the nation, and among the favorites to win the Big East Conference, by multiple national publications.

 The Panthers conducted a preseason tour of Ireland, going undefeated in several exhibition games played against national and professional teams.

-At the Big East Conference media day on October 20, Pitt was selected by a vote of the league's coaches to finish first in the Big East Conference receiving 12 out of 15 possible first place votes.
+At the Big East Conference media day on October 20, Pitt was selected by a vote of the league's coaches to finish first in the Big East Conference, receiving 12 out of 15 possible first place votes.
 Pitt guard Ashton Gibbs received a preseason first-team all-conference selection.
-The Panthers were ranked fourth in the nation in the preseason USA Today Coaches' Poll and fifth in nation in the preseason AP Poll.
+The Panthers were ranked fourth in the nation in the preseason USA Today Coaches' Poll and fifth in the nation in the preseason AP Poll.